05F5/05f5/_sessions/2815-finding-product-market-fit.md

 permalink: /schedule/finding-product-market-fit
 ---

+Does being an open source company make it easier, harder or just different to find product-market fit?
-In this workshop moderated by Lisa Cao, participant will discuss their experience when trying to find product-market fit as an open source company.
+What is the relationship between product-market fit and project-market fit?
+How does being open source affect product strategy?
+In this breakout workshop, Lisa Cao will lead a discussion about the trials and wins of getting to product-market fit as an open source company.